KatherineMichel/portfolio/doc/2024-recap.md

 DEFNA Hotel Contract Committee

 March 3
-Featured in Django News Newsletter along with Drew's (and Jeff's?)
+Talk Topics Inspiration List Django News Newsletter stats?
-Stats?

 I was particularly excited to see my list be posted by the DSF account and Vicky, an expert in the open source community. https://fosstodon.org/@djangocon/112056987398023068